Scientists have discovered that the coronavirus can invade cells in the mouth | ExBulletin

 Researchers hope to confirm their findings in a group of more people, according to the release, to determine the exact nature of SARS-CoV-2 infection and the role that the mouth plays in infection.

-“By clarifying the potentially underestimated role of the oral cavity in SARS-CoV-2 infection, our research paves the way for new research that leads to a better understanding of the course of infection and disease.
-Such information may also be useful in interventions to combat the virus and alleviate the oral symptoms of COVID-19, “Warner said.
+“By clarifying the potentially underestimated role of the oral cavity in SARS-CoV-2 infection, our research can pave the way for new research leading to a better understanding of the course of infection and disease.
+Such information can also inform interventions to fight the virus, alleviating the oral symptoms of COVID-19, “Warner said.

-Note: This content contains a strict local market ban.
-Not available on any platform if it shares the same market as the contributors to this article.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online